 The news also represents a worrying development for Lotus F1, with sources close to Crash.net suggesting that the funding behind the Norfolk-based outfit is looking increasingly shaky and insecure.

 It has to put its money when it can reap the best return on its investment.
-Just because Lotus F1 seems to be headed by “Malaysians”, it does not mean Petronas has to tie his eyes and put in money for sponsorship.
+Just because Lotus F1 seems to be headed by “Malaysians”, it does not mean the company has to tie its eyes and put in money for public sponsorship.

-However, as in the case of Sauber Petronas and BMW in the past, collaboration with Mercedes GP will be an interesting one especially with the exposure that Petronas is expected to get and opportunity for further research and development in lubricants and fuel additives.
+However, as in the case of Sauber Petronas and BMW in the past, collaboration with Mercedes GP will be an interesting one especially with the exposure that Petronas is expected to get and the opportunity for further research and development in lubricants and fuel additives.

 This means the camera and everyone’s focus is going to be on the Schumacher more of the time than on Lotus F1 drivers (unless they make a big impact on their first year).
-That also means a prolonged exposure to Petronas brand globally.
+That also means prolonged exposure to Petronas brand globally.